panglikesheep18/concerns-demand-about-minecraft-mario-mashup-pack/benefits_to_putting_to_PC_and_smart_device.md

 10. it would not be affected by [MCPE-183307](https://bugs.mojang.com/browse/MCPE-183307)
 - this bug affects skinpacks that cannot be purchased in Marketplace, and if the mash-up pack was purchase-able in current days, it won't be affected by this bug

+11. no more annoying issues like [MCPE-185721](https://bugs.mojang.com/browse/MCPE-185721)
+- the issue i was pointing was about the pack's not updating, which required a game update.
+If the mash-up pack was made available for other platforms, it could be optional, and if so, updates to it could be applied without having to update the game itself.

 ... more reasons to be put in coming updates until archived

 ### last but not least: **fixes the very issue i AM having**